From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Our Proposed Method:

 \section{Our Proposed Method: \methodname}

-To explain the predictions of a trained GNN using an LLM, our method projects node embeddings from the GNN latent space into the LLM embedding space, allowing the LLM to reason about the GNN’s predictions.
-Rather than relying solely on textual prompts, our approach injects GNN embeddings as soft prompts interleaved with natural language tokens.
-This enables the LLM to generate context-aware explanations grounded in both the model’s internal representations and human-interpretable features.
-We present our method in three parts: first, the training of the projector; second, the construction of the hybrid prompt; and third, the generation of the explanation subgraph.
-An overview of our approach is shown in Figure \ref{fig:method}.
+To explain a trained GNN’s predictions, our method projects node embeddings from the GNN’s latent space into the LLM’s embedding space.
+By injecting these embeddings as soft prompts interleaved with natural language, we enable the LLM to generate context-aware explanations grounded in the model's internal representations.
+Our approach consists of three parts: training the projector, constructing the hybrid prompt, and generating the explanation subgraph (Figure \ref{fig:method}).